 We strive to be a workplace where everyone can be their authentic selves and feel safe and encouraged to exceed together.
 That’s how we bring value to the individual Exelixis employee — and how our employees bring value to all those we serve.

-This publication contains forward-looking statements, including, without limitation, statements related to: Exelixis’ expectation that its employees will commit to the highest standards of ethical behavior and maintain values and principles that reflect both global awareness and sustainability; Exelixis’ commitment that no patient prescribed an Exelixis medicine will go without it due to lack of insurance or inability to pay; the potential for Exelixis’ pipeline to provide therapeutic benefit for patients; Exelixis’ plans to reassess its standard audit procedures, including a potential return to conducting certain audits in-person when it is safe to do so following the COVID-19 pandemic; Exelixis’ plans to incorporate more environmentally sustainable practice into its facilities as it continues to grow; Exelixis’ expectation that continued use of EV charging stations, operations in a new building in 2022 and other measures will help reduce Exelixis’ environmental footprint; and other statements relating to Exelixis’ goals, efforts and objectives.
+This publication contains forward-looking statements, including, without limitation, statements related to: Exelixis’ expectation that its employees will commit to the highest standards of ethical behavior and maintain values and principles that reflect both global awareness and sustainability; Exelixis’ commitment that no patient prescribed an Exelixis medicine will go without it due to lack of insurance or inability to pay; the potential for Exelixis’ pipeline to provide therapeutic benefit for patients; Exelixis’ plans to increase inclusivity in its clinical trials; Exelixis’ plans to reassess its standard audit procedures, including a potential return to conducting certain audits in-person when it is safe to do so following the COVID-19 pandemic; Exelixis’ plans to incorporate more environmentally sustainable practice into its facilities as it continues to grow; Exelixis’ expectation that continued use of EV charging stations, operations in a new building in 2022 and other measures will help reduce Exelixis’ environmental footprint; and other statements relating to Exelixis’ goals, efforts and objectives.
 Any statements that refer to expectations, projections or other characterizations of future events or circumstance are forward-looking statements and are based upon Exelixis’ current plans, assumptions, beliefs, expectations, estimates and projections.
 Forward-looking statements involve risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the continuing COVID-19 global pandemic and its impact on Exelixis’ clinical trial, drug discovery and commercial activities; the degree of market acceptance of CABOMETYX and other Exelixis products in the indications for which they are approved and in the territories where they are approved, and Exelixis and its partners’ ability to obtain or maintain coverage and reimbursement for these products; the effectiveness of CABOMETYX and other Exelixis products in comparison to competing products; the level of costs associated with Exelixis’ commercialization, research and development, in-licensing or acquisition of product candidates, and other activities; Exelixis’ ability to maintain and scale adequate sales, marketing, market access and product distribution capabilities for its products or to enter into and maintain agreements with third parties to do so; the availability of data at the referenced times; the potential failure of cabozantinib and other Exelixis product candidates, both alone and in combination with other therapies, to demonstrate safety and/or efficacy in clinical testing; uncertainties inherent in the drug discovery and product development process; Exelixis’ dependence on its relationships with its collaboration partners, including their pursuit of regulatory approvals for partnered compounds in new indications, their adherence to their obligations under relevant collaboration agreements and the level of their investment in the resources necessary to complete clinical trials or successfully commercialize partnered compounds in the territories where they are approved; complexities and the unpredictability of the regulatory review and approval processes in the US and elsewhere; Exelixis’ continuing compliance with applicable legal and regulatory requirements; unexpected concerns that may arise as a result of the occurrence of adverse safety events or additional data analyses of clinical trials evaluating cabozantinib and other Exelixis products; Exelixis’ dependence on third party vendors for the development, manufacture and supply of its products and product candidates; Exelixis’ ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of Exelixis’ marketed products; changes in economic and business conditions; and other factorsdiscussed under the caption “Risk Factors” in Exelixis’ Annual Report on Form 10-K submitted to the Securities and Exchange Commission (SEC) on February 10, 2021, and in Exelixis’ future filings with the SEC.
-All forward-looking statements in this publication are based on information available to Exelixis as of April 15, 2021, the date of this publication, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.
+Actual results and the timing of events could differ materially from those anticipated in the forward-looking statements as a result of these risks and uncertainties, which include, without limitation: the continuing COVID-19 global pandemic and its impact on Exelixis’ clinical trial, drug discovery and commercial activities; the degree of market acceptance of CABOMETYX and other Exelixis products in the indications for which they are approved and in the territories where they are approved, and Exelixis and its partners’ ability to obtain or maintain coverage and reimbursement for these products; the effectiveness of CABOMETYX and other Exelixis products in comparison to competing products; the level of costs associated with Exelixis’ commercialization, research and development, in-licensing or acquisition of product candidates, and other activities; Exelixis’ ability to maintain and scale adequate sales, marketing, market access and product distribution capabilities for its products or to enter into and maintain agreements with third parties to do so; the availability of data at the referenced times; the potential failure of cabozantinib and other Exelixis product candidates, both alone and in combination with other therapies, to demonstrate safety and/or efficacy in clinical testing; uncertainties inherent in the drug discovery and product development process; Exelixis’ dependence on its relationships with its collaboration partners, including their pursuit of regulatory approvals for partnered compounds in new indications, their adherence to their obligations under relevant collaboration agreements and the level of their investment in the resources necessary to complete clinical trials or successfully commercialize partnered compounds in the territories where they are approved; complexities and the unpredictability of the regulatory review and approval processes in the US and elsewhere; Exelixis’ continuing compliance with applicable legal and regulatory requirements; unexpected concerns that may arise as a result of the occurrence of adverse safety events or additional data analyses of clinical trials evaluating cabozantinib and other Exelixis products; Exelixis’ dependence on third party vendors for the development, manufacture and supply of its products and product candidates; Exelixis’ ability to protect its intellectual property rights; market competition, including the potential for competitors to obtain approval for generic versions of Exelixis’ marketed products; changes in economic and business conditions; and other factors discussed under the caption “Risk Factors” in Exelixis’ Quarterly Report on Form 10-Q filed with the Securities and Exchange Commission (SEC) on August 5, 2021, and in Exelixis’ future filings with the SEC.
+All forward-looking statements in this publication are based on information available to Exelixis as of October 5, 2021, the date of this publication, and Exelixis undertakes no obligation to update or revise any forward-looking statements contained herein, except as required by law.

 - PhRMA Chart Pack: Biopharmaceuticals in Perspective, Fall 2020.
 Available at https://www.phrma.org/-/media/Project/PhRMA/PhRMA-Org/PhRMA-Org/PDF/A-C/ChartPack_Biopharmaceuticals_in_Perspective_Fall2020.pdf.
 Accessed April 2021.